Need to change your Engine Oil? Learn the 10 easy steps to change your vehicle’s oil by following the procedures below.

 What you will need

-First, let's take a look at some of the tools needed to change your oil.
+First, look at some of the tools needed to change your oil.

 - Oil filter wrench